Peru Ruins

 Travel Day: Ollantaytambo to Cusco via Sacred Valley of the Incas

-Pisac has stunning large agricultural terraces surrounded by steep mountain drops.
-Within the stone crevices of the mountains, there is an ancient cemetery where about 3,000 Inca are believed to be buried.
-The best part about our Pisac day trip was the lack of tourists there!
-I was shocked but happy to have to experience without the typical huge peak season crowds.
-Also, I loved learning about how the Incas were able to create sustainable agricultural systems by working with nature and not against it.
+The best part about our Pisac day trip was the lack of tourists!
+I was shocked but happy to experience without the typical huge peak season crowds.
+Also, I loved learning about how the Incas created sustainable agricultural systems by working with nature and not against it.

 Pro-tip:

 The Cusco ruins are best explored with a local guide who can provide history and context.
-If you are pressed on time, you could potentially see Ollantaytambo, Pisac, Chinchero, & Moray if you start at 7am when the sites open.
-You can easily spend at least 2-3 hours in each place.
-If you have more flexibility in your Cusco travel schedule, I recommend focusing on 2 ruins per day and spending more time at each while you tour Cusco.
+If you are pressed for time, you could potentially see Ollantaytambo, Pisac, Chinchero, & Moray if you start at 7 am when the sites open.

 After Pisac, we went to visit the Santuario Animal de Ccochahuasi.
 It is a family-owned and operated animal sanctuary that rescues animals that have been abused or brought into the black market.
 They also protect endangered species.